Calculate Your Hand Injury Compensation Amount

 Let’s start off by emphasising one important thing: all medical professionals legally owe you a duty of care as soon as they agree to treat you as one of their patients.
 This translates as a medical professional providing a minimum standard of care recognised by specific healthcare bodies.

-Please take a look at the eligibility criteria below for valid medical negligence claims so that you can compare it alongside your own:
+Please take a look at the eligibility criteria below for valid medical negligence claims so that you can compare them alongside your own:

 • A medical professional, such as a doctor or radiologist, owed you a duty of care